weiguangcui/pymsz/README.md

 ### What is this repository for?

--   This package provides theoretical views of SZ y map and temperatures Tsz.
-This package also uses the SZpack ([please cite Chluba et al. 2012](http://adsabs.harvard.edu/abs/2012MNRAS.426..510C) & [2013](http://adsabs.harvard.edu/abs/2013MNRAS.430.3054C)) to generate observed SZ signals in any frequency from hydro-dynamical simulations.
+-   This package provides theoretical views of SZ y-map from both thermal and kinetic effects for hydrodynamical simulations.
+This package also uses the SZpack to generate observed SZ signals at any frequency from hydrodynamical simulations.
 -   It requires yt installed if you want to use yt to load and analysis the simulation data.
 -   current version beta